 - 1. Computed as the average daily balance of consolidated total assets during the calendar quarter. - 2.
 Includes disallowed goodwill, intangible assets, investments in covered funds, defined benefit pension plan assets, after-tax gain on sale from assets sold into securitizations, investments in the Firm's own capital instruments, certain deferred tax assets, and other capital deductions. - 3.
 Computed as the arithmetic mean of the month-end balances over the calendar quarter. - 4.
-In accordance with U.S. GAAP, the Central Counterparty (CCP)-facing leg of client-cleared transactions is not included in on-balance sheet asset; therefore, an adjustment is not required under the SLR rules. - 5.
+Where the Firm acts as clearing member with respect to transactions cleared on behalf of clearing member clients, the Firm does not guarantee the performance of the CCP, and therefore the trade exposure to the CCP is excluded from total leverage exposure.
+These amounts are reflected net in the replacement cost and PFE lines above. - 5.
 Off-balance sheet exposures primarily include lending commitments, forward starting reverse repurchase agreements, standby letters of credit and other unfunded commitments and guarantees. - 6.
 The Supplementary leverage ratio equals Tier 1 capital divided by the Supplementary leverage exposure. - 7.
-The Tier 1 leverage ratio equals Tier 1 capital divided by the average daily balance of consolidated on-balance sheet assets during the calendar quarter, adjusted for disallowed goodwill, intangible assets, investments in covered funds, defined benefit pension plan assets, after-tax gain on sale from assets sold into securitizations, investments in the Firm's own capital instruments, certain deferred tax assets, and other capital deductions in accordance with U.S. Basel III rules. - 8.
-Reflects the Federal Reserve interim final rule to temporarily exclude from Supplementary leverage exposure U.S. Treasury securities and deposits at Federal Reserve Banks, which is in effect until March 31, 2021.
+The Tier 1 leverage ratio equals Tier 1 capital divided by the average daily balance of consolidated on-balance sheet assets.
+During the calendar quarter, adjusted for disallowed goodwill, intangible assets, investments in covered funds, defined benefit pension plan assets, after-tax gain on sale from assets sold into securitizations, investments in the Firm's own capital instruments, certain deferred tax assets, and other capital deductions in accordance with U.S. Basel III rules.